 Project Spotlight: Function & Storage Was Priority In This Kitchen

 This project for my client in Washington was tricky, but I’m always up for a challenge.
 Updating the kitchen with a fresh, clean look wasn’t the only priority for this remodel.
-Rather, storage — like oodles of storage — was the client’s main concern.
-In fact, much of my work boiled down to balancing the amount of storage with overall functionality to ensure my client had a space she loved.
+Storage — and lots of it — was the client’s main concern.
+In fact, much of my work boiled down to balancing the amount of storage with overall functionality.

 The Client’s Goals